subdirectory_arrow_right

 Patentscope is the official patent search tool from the World Intellectual Property Organization (WIPO).
 It provides access to published international applications filed under the Patent Cooperation Treaty (PCT), along with patent documents from dozens of national and regional offices.

-Unlike Google Patents or Espacenet, which include a broad range of jurisdictions, PATENTSCOPE is the go-to resource for searching PCT applications — a key step in seeking patent protection in multiple countries.
+Unlike Google Patents or Espacenet, which include a broad range of jurisdictions, PATENTSCOPE is the go-to resource for searching PCT applications, which is a key step in seeking patent protection in multiple countries.
 It also includes helpful features like machine translations, chemical structure search, and the ability to browse through patent families and legal status info.

 Inventors and practitioners looking to check international filings, especially those considering filing a PCT application.
 It’s also useful for keeping tabs on competitors who are seeking protection abroad.